AleksandrRogov/DynamicsWebApi/.github/README.md

 import { DynamicsWebApi } from "./dynamics-web-api"
 //make the DynamicsWebApi class available globally export = DynamicsWebApi;
-//wrap all other exports with in namespace export as namespace DynamicsWebApi;
+//wrap all other exports in a namespace export as namespace DynamicsWebApi;
 ```